RhysB/Bitlocker-Remote-Unlock/README.md

 ### What is this designed for
 BitLocker Remote Unlock is designed as a simplistic replacement for BitLocker Network Unlock, allowing for the automatic unlocking of BitLocker volumes utilizing keys stored on a remote host.
 ### Limitations
 This script will be unable to unlock the Windows volume as the script runs after the system has successfully booted.
-Therefore it is recommended to store all data that needs to be encrypted on other volumes and use BitLocker encryption stored on TPM if possible.
+Therefore it is recommended to store all data that needs to be encrypted on other volumes and use BitLocker encryption stored on TPM if possible for the C drive.
 ### Use Case
 Automatically unlock volumes used to store VHDs for Virtual Machines on a server at a remote branch.
 For the unlock to occur, the script at the remote branch must connect to a server at HQ to get the required BitLocker keys.
 ### Security Implications